malev/codingnews.info/source/2014-10-08-memoization.html.markdown

 => 1
 ```

-If you are in **Python 3** maybe you can check `functools.lru_cache` on the [official documentation](https://docs.python.org/3/library/functools.html#functools.lru_cache) and if you are in **Django** you should also check the [django-memoize](http://pythonhosted.org/django-memoize/) library.
+If you are using **Python 3** maybe you can check `functools.lru_cache` on the [official documentation](https://docs.python.org/3/library/functools.html#functools.lru_cache) and if you are using **Django** you should also check the [django-memoize](http://pythonhosted.org/django-memoize/) library.

 ## Javascript

-We can define a method into the `Function` prototype and use a concept very similar as the python one:
+We can define a method in the `Function` prototype and use a concept very similar as the Python one:

 ```javascript
 Function.prototype.memoize = function(){